-Qinetiq has partnered with Engent (Engineering Next Generation Technologies), based in Atlanta, GA, USA, a 51% subsidiary of Siemens.
-Engent, with whom Qinetiq is signing a letter of intent, can manufacture and assemble up to 1,000 ball-lensed fibres into HWGs per hour.
-As with any MEMS, it is possible to simultaneously make the MEMS and MMI devices.
-The HWG typical material is silicon, and there is a choice of metal-lised coatings such as gold or copper.
+Qinetiq has partnered with Atlanta-based Engent (Engineering Next Generation Technologies), a 51% subsidiary of Siemens.
+Engent, with whom Qinetiq is signing a letter of intent, can manufacture and assemble up to 1,000 ball-lensed fibers into HWGs per hour.
+As with any micro-electromechanical system (MEMS), it is possible to simultaneously make the MEMS and the MMI devices.
+Typically, the HWG material is silicon and there is a choice of metallized coatings such as gold or copper.

 "There's a subtlety to this process," explains Jenkins.
 "Companies haven't been doing this previously, because people who make solid-core waveguides always think that they have to make them to singlemode dimensions."

-HWG waveguide specifications include typical losses (and polarisation-dependent loss) of <0.1 dB/cm.
+HWG waveguide specifications include typical losses (and polarization-dependent loss) of <0.1 dB/cm.